 PAGE

 INTRODUCTORY SECTION

 Certificate of Board 1

 FINANCIAL SECTION

 Independent Auditor's Report 2-3

 Statement of Financial Position 4

 Statement of Activities 5

 Statement of Cash Flows 6

 Notes to Financial Statements 7-15

 OTHER SUPPLEMENTAL INFORMATION

 Schedule of Expenses by Object Code 16

 Schedule of Capital Assets 17

 Budgetary Comparison Schedule of Revenues and Expenses 18-21

 GOVERNMENT AUDITING STANDARDS REPORT

-Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 22-23
+Independent Auditor's Report on Internal Control Over Financial Reporting and on

+Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 22-23

+INTRODUCTORY SECTION

-HENRY FORD ACADEMY: ALAMEDA SCHOOL FOR ART + DESIGN BEXAR 015-833 Name of Charter County Co.
+HENRY FORD ACADEMY: ALAMEDA SCHOOL FOR ART #DESIGN BEXAR 015-833 Name of Charter County Co.
 Dist.
+Number

-Number We, the undersigned, certify that the attached financial statements of and approved disapproved for the year ended August 31, of Directors meeting on the day of Tanuary d Learning Institute's Board Signature of Board Secretary Much Signature of B Board President necessary):
+We, the undersigned, certify that the attached financial statements of the above named charter school were reviewed and $\checkmark$ approved \\\\\\ disapproved for the year ended August 31, 2017 at a Henry Ford Learning Institute's Board of Directors meeting on the $174^{\circ}$ day of 2018.

+Signature of Board Scretary

+Board President

-If the Board of Directors disapproved of the auditor's report, the reason(s) for disapproving it is/are (attach list as
+If the Board of Directors disapproved of the auditor's report, the reason(s) for disapproving it is/are (attach list as necessary):